geudde/attic-chest/pages/02.season-1/12.meeting-12/07.fragment/docs.md

 And all those starry splendours nigh
 Through the blue concave of the sky.

-Thus from Year to Year
+Thus from year to year
 Returning in his long career
 To mortal man
 He brings thy natal day again.

-As the sun rises from the dark Cerulian main
+As the sun rises from the dark cerulian main
 Dazzling a wide world’s wondering eyes.

 P. F.